OfficeDev/Microsoft-Teams-Samples/samples/bot-task-module/python/README.md

+---
+page_type: sample
+description: This sample app demonstrate is how to use Task Module using Bot Framework.
+products:
+- office-teams
+- office
+- office-365
+languages:
+- python
+extensions:
+ contentType: samples
+ createdDate: "12-12-2019 13:38:25"
+urlFragment: officedev-microsoft-teams-samples-bot-task-module-python

+---

 # Teams Task Module

 [Task Modules](https://docs.microsoft.com/en-us/microsoftteams/platform/task-modules-and-cards/what-are-task-modules) allow you to create modal popup experiences in your Teams bot or application.
 This sample shows how to fetch a Task Module from a Hero Card button and receive input from an Adaptive Card in the Task Module.